ArtezGDA/Course-Material/ScrapingTool.md

 The final grade for this assignment is constructed from these parts:

-- color picker:
-	- concept of color picker (1)
-	- demo of color picker (2)
-- your own tool:
-	- analysis of current status quo & concept for tool (2)
+- analysis of current status quo & concept for tool
-	- demo of tool (2)
+- demo of tool
-	- proof of concept (2)
+- proof of concept
-	- proper documentation about your tool on github (1)
+- proper documentation about your tool on github

 ----
 ##Literature